kiarraafrica/CS222Team8Lab4/README.md

 ## 📁 Project Structure

     CalculatorLab4/
-    ├── CalculatorLab4.sln           # Solution file
+    ├── Resorces                     # Contains the image for buttons ├── sample_outpu                 # Contains the image for screenshot in Readme file ├── CalculatorLab4.sln           # Solution file
     ├── CalculatorLab4.csproj        # Project configuration file
     ├── Form1.cs                     # Main logic and event handling
     ├── Form1.Designer.cs            # GUI component declarations
     ├── Form1.resx                   # Resource file for UI assets
-    ├── Program.cs                   # Entry point of the application
+    └── Program.cs                   # Entry point of the application
-    └── gui/                         # (Optional) Folder for image or design assets
 ## 📝 Notes
 The calculator uses Windows Forms for its graphical interface, making it a great starting project for learning desktop application development in C#.